 Sakado also has other early blooming sakura of the Kanzakura variety.
-They do bloom annually and are actually starting to come into bloom already.
-They are located in the Nissai area of Sakado beside a levee walk called Kita Asaba.
-They have a festival annually for a week during the full bloom period of the Kanzakura.
+They do bloom annually and are start to come into bloom around the third week in February.
+The kanzakura are located in the Nissai area of Sakado beside a levee walk called Kita Asaba.
+They normally have a festival annually for a week during the full bloom period of the Kanzakura.
+However, in 2020 and 2021 the festival was cancelled on account of the Coronavirus.
 Kita Asaba is about a 15 minute drive from Sumiyoshi Sakura No Sato.

 In the years that they did have a festival they used to have a bus.
 There is no “special” bus now, but there is a public bus that goes relatively close.
 Ishiihigashi and Katsuro shogakko iriguchi bus stops are about a ten minute walk from the sakura walk.
 Both buses go from Wakaba Station on the Tobu Tojo Line.

 Currently there is no car park, but they might clear out the overgrowth from the old car park should the blossoms continue to develop.
 (As of 28th of February 2020 the car park is still off limits and people are just parking illegally along the side of the road.)
 If so, the car park is the pin point on this, the first, map;

 The main walkway with the picturesque wood guard rails is this pinpoint on the map: